Problem

 We currently only show 10,000 spans at a time.

-Spans must be sent within the last twenty minutes to be captured in a trace index.
-If you send any spans older than twenty minutes but newer than a day, the span data will still be written.
+Spans must be sent within the last sixty minutes to be captured in a trace index.
+If you send any spans older than sixty minutes but newer than a day, the span data will still be written.
 However, it won't be rolled into the trace index, which controls the trace list in the distributed tracing UI.
+If a span has a timestamp older than a day, it will be dropped.
+This often occurs when there is clock skew (timing differences) between systems or long running background jobs.

 Problems with trace details